-GOLDMAN SACHS EMERGING MARKETS DEBT FUND
+GOLDMAN SACHS EMERGING MARKETS CREDIT FUND

-Class A: GSDAX Class C: GSCDX Institutional: GSDIX Investor: GSIRX Class R6: GSIUX
+Class A: GAMDX Class C: GCMDX Institutional: GIMDX Investor: GLIRX Class R6: GIMSX

-Before you invest, you may want to review the Goldman Sachs Emerging Markets Debt Fund (the "Fund") Prospectus, which contains more information about the Fund and its risks.
+Before you invest, you may want to review the Goldman Sachs Emerging Markets Credit Fund (formerly, Goldman Sachs Local Emerging Markets Debt Fund) (the "Fund") Prospectus, which contains more information about the Fund and its risks.
 You can find the Fund's Prospectus, reports to shareholders and other information about the Fund online at dfinview.com/GoldmanSachs.
 You can also get this information at no cost by calling 800-621-2550 for Institutional and Class R6 shareholders, 800-526-7384 for all other shareholders or by sending an e-mail request to gs-funds-document-requests@gs.com.
 The Fund's Prospectus and Statement of Additional Information ("SAI"), both dated July 29, 2025, are incorporated by reference into this Summary Prospectus.